johnusz/johnusz/README.md

 👋 Hi, I’m Jan Paczkowski (@johnusz)

-👀 I’m interested in everything that can be done with help of a computer (ie. programming, gaming, filmmaking, photography)
+👀 I’m interested in everything that can be done with help of a computer (ie. programming, game dev, filmmaking, photography)

 🌱 I’m currently learning JavaScript frameworks (React, Express), but also Dart and Flutter